Airline payments: 2025 in review

 Building on the U.S. Department of Transportation’s 2024 mandate for automatic cash refunds within seven business days for cancelled flights, 2025 saw airlines racing to implement real-time payout technologies.

-Solutions using Visa Direct and Mastercard Send enabled airlines to push funds instantly to passengers’ debit cards, turning service recovery into a potential loyalty moment.
+Solutions using Visa Direct and Mastercard Send enabled airlines to push funds instantly to passengers’ cards, turning service recovery into a potential loyalty moment.

 Some carriers replaced vouchers with prepaid debit cards, loaded with exact compensation amounts and issued by cashless kiosks at airports.
 The operational benefits include no cash handling, faster resolution and valuable data on how passengers spend disruption compensation.

-The agentic commerce question: Myth or reality?
+Agentic commerce: Myth or reality?

-The most hyped development in booking is agentic AI, which allows travelers to book and pay for flights conversationally using artificial intelligence.
+The most hyped development in booking is agentic AI, which allows travellers to book and pay for flights conversationally using artificial intelligence.
 Our research indicated 73% of global consumers are open to letting AI agents browse for and purchase on their behalf.

 While expecting AI agents to handle complex booking decisions in the near term is premature, this doesn’t mean airlines should ignore agentic commerce.
-The technology will evolve, and carriers must ensure their inventory is accessible via APIs, that their payment systems support tokenized transactions, and they participate in emerging standards.
+The technology will evolve, and carriers must ensure their inventory is accessible via APIs, that their payment systems support tokenised transactions, and they participate in emerging standards.

 Looking ahead